clabonte/CodePrimer/doc/sample/BusinessRequirements.md

 To put you back in context, let's review the initial idea that triggered this project:
 > Create a **revolutionary blogging platform where authors can make money with articles they publish based on their popularity**.

-While re-inventing the world is always very exhilarating, at some point, we need to make some decisions and get things started or, as the Chinese Proverb says it well:
+While re-inventing the world is always very exhilarating, at some point, we need to make some decisions and get things started because, as the Chinese Proverb says it well:
 > Talk doesn't cook rice

 So, while your **marketing partner goes on to create some fancy UI to test the visual aspect and end user experience of the MVP**, someone has to figure out how to build the backend to support this wonderful initiative.